Mabuchi geometry of big cohomology classes with prescribed singularities: Non-pluripolar products on unibranch spaces

-\begin{corollary} Assume that $X$ is an open subspace of a compact unibranch Kähler space, then all pluri-fine Borel sets are quasi-Borel. \end{corollary}
+As a corollary, we obtain as in the classical setting: \begin{corollary} All pluri-fine Borel sets on $X$ are quasi-Borel. \end{corollary}

-\begin{theorem} Assume that $X$ is an open subspace of a compact unibranch Kähler space.
-Let $\varphi_0^j,\ldots,\varphi_k^j$ be $(n+1)$-sequences of psh functions on $X$.
-Assume that the sequences are all uniformly bounded and converging a.e. monotonely (either increasing or decreasing) to psh functions $\varphi_0,\ldots,\varphi_k$ on $X$.
+\begin{theorem} Let $\varphi_0^j,\ldots,\varphi_k^j$ be $(n+1)$-sequences of psh functions on $X$.
+Assume that the sequences are all uniformly bounded and converging a.e. monotonically (either increasing or decreasing) to psh functions $\varphi_0,\ldots,\varphi_k$ on $X$.
 Then \begin{enumerate} \item

 \item